 The best RMMs

 You can read more about each of these tools in the following sections.

-N-Central is an acquisition of SolarWinds.
+N-central is an acquisition of N-able (Formerly part of the SolarWinds MSP division).
 The new owner added on some of its award-winning infrastructure monitoring tools to the original IT support software.
-This results in the requirement for two servers in order to install N-Central.
-The first of these should be a bare server because the core N-Central system has its own integrated operating system.
-The second server should have the Windows Server operating system – this hosts the SolarWinds system monitoring software.
+This results in the requirement for two servers in order to install N-central.
+The first of these should be a bare server because the core N-central system has its own integrated operating system.
+The second server should have the Windows Server operating system – this hosts the N-able system monitoring software.

 Dameware is on-premises IT support software that installs on Windows and Windows Server environments.
 The software is charged for per agent and the Dameware system is offered at two levels of service.
 The lower package is called Dameware Mini Remote Control and the upper package is called Dameware Remote Support.
 The extra features of the Remote Support package are user management and software license tracking.
 The upper tool also has a constant connection testing facility to the remote site that is based on Ping and Traceroute.

 With both packages you get a remote access system that enables technicians to access user devices directly.
 This facility can also be used to run scripts and automate data gathering and problem resolution tasks.
 The system is able to access devices running Windows, Mac OS, Linux, Android, and iOS.